-Perhaps unlike any other firm, our team includes attorneys with training and experience in both the United States and Latin America.
+Our team includes attorneys with training and experience in the United States, United Kingdom, and Latin America.
 Fully bi-cultural and bi-lingual, our team is uniquely positioned to advise on any issues involving Latin American cases or clients.
-Indeed, Morillo, Orta, and Salinas-Serrano lead a team of Latin America specialists that includes partners, associates, paralegals and secretaries all of whom are fluent in Spanish, most of whom are bi-cultural, and many of whom are trained and licensed to practice law in Latin America in addition to the U.S. We believe that having a team comprised of bi-lingual and bi-cultural professionals provides our clients a unique advantage where understanding subtle cultural differences and nuances is often critical.
+Indeed, Morillo, Orta, Salinas-Serrano, Hewett, Loviscek, and Soledad lead a team of Latin America specialists that includes partners, of counsel, associates, paralegals and secretaries – all of whom are fluent in Spanish and/or Portuguese, most of whom are bi-cultural, and many of whom are trained and licensed to practice law in Latin America in addition to the U.S. or the U.K. We believe that having a team comprised of bi-lingual and bi-cultural professionals provides our clients a unique advantage where understanding subtle cultural differences and nuances is often critical.

 Breadth of Practice

 The Group has represented clients in Latin America-related disputes in a wide variety of areas and industries, including internal investigations, construction, infrastructure, project finance, sovereign-granted concessions, energy sector, mining, real estate, intellectual property, antitrust and cartels, hospitality, transportation, technology, and financial and banking matters, among others.
 We are one of very few top U.S. law firms who can be and has been adverse to the global finance giants like Citigroup, Goldman Sachs, UBS, Barclays, Bank of America, and Credit Suisse, among others, and who represent both international investors and sovereign governments.
 We have recovered over $30 billion for our clients from these institutions.
 However, we also have represented many banks, insurance companies and other financial institutions, often from the global giants.